marcelrienks/Fluidity/README.md

 > **Note:** The default `Makefile` is for reference only.
 Always use the OS-specific Makefile for your environment.

-## Current Progress (Oct 20, 2025)
+## Current Progress (Oct 23, 2025)

-Validated end-to-end HTTP tunneling via Docker containers (scratch images) with dev mTLS certs:
+Validated end-to-end HTTP and HTTPS tunneling via Docker containers with dev mTLS certs:

 - Built and ran server and agent containers on a user-defined Docker network
 - Agent established a TLS connection to the server (TLS 1.3) using client certs
 - Successfully proxied HTTP requests via `curl -x http://127.0.0.1:8080 http://example.com -I`
-- Limitation: HTTPS (CONNECT) is not implemented yet; use HTTP sites for testing
+- ✅ **HTTPS CONNECT tunneling fully implemented and working**
+- Successfully proxied HTTPS requests via `curl -x http://127.0.0.1:8080 https://example.com -I`
+- Full web browsing support for both HTTP and HTTPS websites

 ## Disclaimer